amitlin/kubectl-komodor/README.md

 # kubectl-komodor

-A kubectl plugin to open resources in Komodor directly from the command line.
+A kubectl plugin to interact with Kubernetes resources through Komodor directly from the command line.

 > **Note:** The current context name must either be equal to the cluster name in Komodor, or an ARN that ends with the cluster name in Komodor (e.g. `arn:aws:eks:us-east-1:123456789:cluster/your-cluster-name`).

+## Features

+- **🌐 Resource Navigation**: Open any Kubernetes resource directly in Komodor's web interface
+- **🔍 Root Cause Analysis**: Start automated RCA sessions for resources and get detailed analysis results

 ## Installation